INGENICO GROUP STRUCTURE AND SUPPLY CHAIN OVERVIEW

 We will report on progress made in future statements.

-This statement is made on behalf of Ingenico Group SA and its relevant subsidiaries, including Ingenico (UK) Limited, pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the Executive Committee of Ingenico Group SA.
-This statement constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2018.
+This statement is made on behalf of Ingenico Group SA and its relevant subsidiaries, including Ingenico UK and Ingenico AUS and has been approved by the Executive Committee of Ingenico Group SA.
+The statement was prepared in consultation with, and reviewed by the executive management of Ingenico UK and Ingenico AUS.
+This statement constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2019 pursuant to section 54(1) of the Modern Slavery Act 2015 for Ingenico UK, and constitutes the modern slavery statement pursuant to section 13 of the Modern Slavery Act 2018 (Cth) for Ingenico AUS.

 INGENICO GROUP – CEO